EV Charger Installation Cost in New Norfolk, TAS

 Should I get single-phase or three-phase EV charging in New Norfolk?

-Most homes in New Norfolk have single-phase power, which supports up to 7.4kW charging (about 40km range per hour).
-If you have three-phase power, you can install a 22kW charger for much faster charging.
-For most daily commuters, 7.4kW single-phase is more than sufficient for overnight charging.
+Most homes in New Norfolk have single-phase power, which supports up to 7.4kW charging (about 40km of range per hour).
+This is sufficient for overnight charging of most EVs.
+If you have three-phase power, a 22kW charger delivers about 120km per hour, useful for larger batteries or higher daily driving.
+Regional properties are more likely to have three-phase power available.

 Can I charge my EV from solar panels in New Norfolk?